Sexocorporel

 Behind many couple conflicts lies a deeper question: Are you there for me?
 Can I count on you?
 Emotionally Focused Therapy, developed by Sue Johnson, is based on attachment theory.
 It starts from the idea that conflict and withdrawal are often expressions of wounded attachment, not of malice or indifference.

-EFT is well-supported by research and one of the most effective approaches in couple therapy.
+EFT is well-supported by research and one of the most effective approaches in couples therapy.
 I have completed the EFT Externship (ICEEFT-certified).

 In practice, this means I don't just look at a single problem or conflict but also at the patterns and connections behind it.
 What function does a behaviour serve?
 What keeps a dynamic in place?
 What good reasons might there be for staying with the status quo?
 Questions like these often open up new perspectives and possibilities.